-For Maryland motorists, among whom the legal team at Lebowitz & Mzhen, LLC, count themselves, the mere act of getting behind the wheel of a motor vehicle and pulling onto a public roadway can expose a driver and his passengers to potential bodily injury.
+For Maryland motorists, among whom the legal team at Lebowitz & Mzhen Personal Injury Lawyers, count themselves, the mere act of getting behind the wheel of a motor vehicle and pulling onto a public roadway can expose a driver and his passengers to potential bodily injury.
 Every day, all across Maryland, there are instances of innocent people being seriously hurt or critically injured as a result of a traffic collision with another passenger car, commercial delivery truck, city bus, or other motor vehicle.

 Sadly, a percentage of victims never make it home, having died at the scene of a bad road accident or, after being taken to a hospital for treatment, succumbing to multiple injuries after doctors and nurses have attempted to resuscitate them.
 There are no winners when it comes to high-speed automobile collisions.
 Add the weight disparity between a passenger car and semi tractor-trailer wreck and there can be multiple victims -- many in the same vehicle -- when commercial trucking collisions take place.